Flora and the Flamingo

 Is it any good?

-FLORA AND THE FLAMINGO is a fresh, clever, wordless, opposites-attract story in which a stately flamingo teaches a round-bellied little girl to pose and dance, and free-spirited little Flora teaches the bird to lighten up.
+This is a fresh, clever, wordless, opposites-attract story in which a stately flamingo teaches a round-bellied little girl to pose and dance, and free-spirited Flora teaches the bird to lighten up.
 Interactive flaps add layers of emotion and communication to the tale, as the two characters with distinct personalities slowly get to know each other.
 It's pure fun with a mostly pink-and-white palette of spare comic images set against stark white pages.

 Families can talk about...